CSharp-Pills-15mg/Getters-and-Setters/README.md

 This C# Pill is trying to answer this question:

-- Is a property in C# just a collection of two methods?
+- Is a property in C# just a syntactic sugar for a collection of two methods or is it more than that?